ibm-cloud-docs/EventStreams/messagehub122.md

 * You cannot change your configuration or view the current configuration.

 * No metrics, logs, or usage information are available.
+-->

-### Administering Message Hub using the Kafka REST interface
+You can administer Message Hub using the Kafka REST interface:

 * You can create, list, and delete topics.